NethermindEth/starknet.go/docs/developers.md

   node like [eqlabs/pathfinder](https://github.com/eqlabs/pathfinder).
 This access has several benefits, including the fact that it will implement a peer-to-peer connection and is based on `openrpc` 2.0.
-As a result, the protocol definition is better standardize and Caigo uses the [go-ethereum/rpc](https://pkg.go.dev/github.com/ethereum/go-ethereum/rpc) client to access Starknet.
+As a result, the protocol definition is better standardize and starknet.go uses the [go-ethereum/rpc](https://pkg.go.dev/github.com/ethereum/go-ethereum/rpc) client to access Starknet.

 If you wonder which one to use, the short answer is it depends.
-However, Caigo provide an access to both and tries to share a common interface between the 2.
+However, starknet.go provide an access to both and tries to share a common interface between the 2.
 Be careful that when you are doing something on the project, you should pay attention to the 2 interfaces, even if the implementations are specific.

 ## What version of `rpc` should I use?

 `rpc` is currently being upgrade from `v0.1` to `v0.2`.
-Right now `caigo` only supports `v0.1`.
+Right now `starknet.go` only supports `v0.1`.
 However to provide a smooth upgrade the plan is to support both in parallel.
 That is why the current package names are:

-- `github.com/NethermindEth/caigo/rpcv01` for the v0.1 implementation
+- `github.com/NethermindEth/starknet.go/rpcv01` for the v0.1 implementation
-- `github.com/NethermindEth/caigo/rpcv02` for the v0.2 implementation
+- `github.com/NethermindEth/starknet.go/rpcv02` for the v0.2 implementation

 ## Where do I find resources about the protocol specifications?